Hannibal Hamlin: Post-vice presidency (1865–1891)

 After leaving the vice presidency, Hamlin served briefly as Collector of the Port of Boston.
 Appointed to the post by Johnson, he resigned in protest over Johnson's Reconstruction policy and accompanying efforts to build a political following loyal to him after he had been repudiated by the Republicans.
 Republicans had supported Johnson as part of the National Union ticket during the war, but opposed him after he became president and his position on Reconstruction deviated from theirs.

 Not content with private life, Hamlin returned to the U.S. Senate in 1869 to serve two more terms before declining to run for reelection in 1880 because of an ailing heart.
 His last duty as a public servant came in 1881 when Secretary of State James G. Blaine convinced President James A. Garfield to name Hamlin as United States Ambassador to Spain.
 Hamlin received the appointment on June 30, 1881, and held the post until October 17, 1882.

 Upon returning from Spain, Hamlin retired from public life to his home in Bangor, Maine, which he had purchased in 1851.
 The Hannibal Hamlin House—as it is known today—is in central Bangor at 15 5th Street.
 Incorporating Victorian, Italianate, and Mansard-style architecture, the mansion was posted to the National Register of Historic Places in 1979.

-Hamlin was elected as a Third Class Companion of the Military Order of the Loyal Legion of the United States.
+On October 4, 1865, Hamlin was elected as a Third Class Companion in the Pennsylvania Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS).
 Third Class was the MOLLUS division created to recognize civilians who had contributed outstanding service to the Union during the war.
+He was assigned MOLLUS insignia number 47.